Keeping it Professional: 5 Social Media Tips for Academic Institutions

 Photos are an effective way to convey the experience your students go through at your academic institution.
 Having an in-house photographer can be a large asset; otherwise, you’ll have to hire one.
 In some circumstances, using another photographers’ photography makes sense but make sure you have the rights to your images or ask for permission first.
 We cannot emphasize this enough.
 It’s a matter of respect to the photographer and you don’t want a costly bill or lawsuit to hinder your success.
 Utilizing free Creative Commons images can be an easy and effective way to make sure your photos are always safe for use.

 The most important aspect of any successful social media marketing strategy is to frequently assess success, while adjusting for any opportunities to improve.
 Social media trends change quite rapidly and a strategy that may have worked this year may not work in the years to follow.

 The demographics and trends of each social media platform fluctuate; the networks you are utilizing may become less relevant for your target demographic, while new networks become the stronger choice.
 Consistently asking yourself and your team whether you’re meeting the goals you’ve set in the first step will help you continually evolve your digital marketing strategy.

-Want to learn more about how to improve your enrolment rates at your academic institution?
+Want to learn more about how to improve your enrollment rates at your academic institution?
 Learn more about our intuitive management software platform for educational organizations and make operations simple, efficient and enjoyable.
 We’re proud to work with some of North America’s leading post-secondary institutions, helping them manage their facilities and student populations.